0reldev/esprizza/README.md

 ## Educational exercice from Wild Code School

-This is a simple exercise to learn how to manage conflicts between local and onluine versions on a single project with Git and Github.
+This is a simple exercise to learn how to manage conflicts between local and online versions of a single project with Git and Github.